tresoldi/ngesh/README.md

 * trees are returned either as strings in Newick representation or as Python's [ETE](http://etetoolkit.org/) tree objects
-* trees include random branch-lengths
+* trees will also have random branch-lengths, which you can remove if are only interested in the topology
-* trees can be generated from user-specified seeds, so that the generation can be reproduced
+* trees can be generated from user-provided seeds, so that the random generation can be reproduced across executions (while it cannot be guaranteed due to many technical reasons, the execution should be reproducible *also* in different machines and different version of Python)
-* trees can be generated according to user-provided birth and death ratios
-* the death ratio can be set to zero
+* trees can be generated according to user-provided birth and death ratios (and the death ratio can be set to zero, resulting in a birth-only tree)
-* non-extant leaves can be pruned
+* non-extant leaves can be pruned from birth-death trees
 * speciation events default to two descendants, but the number of descendants can be randomly drawn from a user-defined Poisson process (so that it is possible to model hard politomies)
 * trees can be limited in terms of number of extant leaves, evolution time (as related to the birth and death parameters), or both
-* nodes can optionally receive unique labels, either sequential ones, random human-readable names, or random biological names following the binomial nomenclature standard
+* nodes can optionally receive unique labels, either sequential ones (like "L01", "L02", and "L03"), random human-readable names (like "Sume", "Fekobir", and "Tukok"), or random biological names approximating the binomial nomenclature standard (like "Sburas wioris", "Zurbata ceglaces", and "Spellis spusso")

 ## Installation